osmandapp/web/main/docs/user/plugins/index.md

 ### Plugin Settings

 :::caution NOTE
-Only the development plugin and the OSM editing plugin change settings for all profiles.
+Only the OsmAnd development plugin and the OSM editing plugin change settings for all profiles.
 The remaining plugins are configured for each profile separately.
 :::

 Most plugins provide specific profile or global settings, which can be accessed via: